%HIDDEN_DESCR%

 To hide or display the main drive bar, choose the Drive bar - Show command from the View menu.
 To hide or display a panel drive bar, choose the Drive bar command from the Panel menu.
 You can also click any button on the drive bar with the alternative (usually, right) mouse button, and choose the appropriate command from the menu shown.

 As you move the mouse pointer over the buttons on the drive bar, the current drive labels are shown in the tooltips for each button.
-In addition, the full path to the current folder for the drive is displayed on the status bar (provided that the Show descriptions of commands option is turned on).
+In addition, the full path to the current folder for the drive is displayed on the status bar.

 To display the current folder of a drive in the active panel, simply click the appropriate button on the drive bar with the left button of the mouse.
 If you press the Alt key and then click on a button (while the Alt key is pressed), the root folder of the appropriate drive is displayed instead of the current folder.
 Clicking on a button while the Shift key is pressed makes the passive panel (instead of the active one) display the current folder of the drive.
 Finally, clicking on a button while pressing both Alt and Shift keys simultaneously displays the root folder of the drive in the passive panel.